xinzhan/core-services.en/help/interface/core-services/core-services.md

 # Enable your solutions for core services

-For existing customers, learn how to modernize your solution implementations and implement the Experience Cloud so that you can use features like customer attributes and audiences.
+For existing customers, learn how to modernize your solution implementations and implement the Experience Cloud so that you can use features like Customer Attributes and audiences.
 To accomplish this, you will:

 1. [Join the Experience Cloud and become an administrator](#section_2423F0BD3DF642658103310EE5EA6154)
 1. [Implement the Experience Cloud ID Service](#section_3C9F6DF37C654D939625BB4D485E4354)